rhadoo25/rhadoo25/README.md

 - 😄 Pronouns: Radu.
-- ⚡ Fun fact: Just a rookie.
+- ⚡ Fun fact: I'm a rookie.

 <!---
 rhadoo25/rhadoo25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.